fenago/automation-anywhere-course/lab_guides/md/Lab_11.md

 -   A processor with a minimum speed of 3 GHz
 -   A minimum of 4 GB RAM
 -   At least 100 MB hard disk space
--   Web browser: Internet Explorer v10 or higher or Chrome v49 or higher
+-   Web browser: Google Chrome
 -   A minimum screen resolution of 1024\*768
 -   An internet connection with a minimum speed of 10 Mbps
 -   You must have completed registration for Automation Anywhere